AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 A Sandbox program is one of the two types of programs available in AEM Cloud Service, the other being a Regular program.

 A Sandbox is typically created to serve the purposes of training, running demos, enablement, or Proof of Concept (POC)s.
 They are not meant to carry live traffic.
-They are not subject to the [AEM as a Cloud Service service commitments](https://www.adobe.com/legal/service-commitments.html).
+They are not subject to the [AEM as a Cloud Service Commitments](https://www.adobe.com/legal/service-commitments.html).

 The environments created in a Sandbox aren't configured for auto-scaling.
 Therefore, they are not suitable for performance or load testing.